top of page

 • Clean your gutters regularly to prevent overflows.

 • Extend downspouts to discharge water further away from the foundation.
-Your downspouts should be at least 10' away from the foundation.
+Your downspouts should be at least 10 feet away from the foundation.

 • Address any cracks in your foundation walls promptly.